Ida Fink: Biography

 Ida Fink was born as Ida Landau in Zbaraż, Poland (now Zbarazh, Ukraine) on 1 November 1921 to a Polish-Jewish family.
 Her father, Ludwig Landau, was a physician and her mother, Fannie Landau, worked as a teacher in a local school.
-She was a student of music at the Lwów Conservatory, but her studies were halted by the German invasion of Poland in 1939.
-Landau and her family spent 1941–1942 in the Zbaraż ghetto, before escaping, along with her sister, with the help of Aryan papers.
+She was a student of music at the Lwów Conservatory, and from the age of 16, she had made up her mind to become a writer, but her studies were halted by the German invasion of Poland in 1939.
+Landau and her family spent 1941–1942 in the Zbaraż ghetto, before escaping, along with her sister, with the help of Aryan papers. and until the end of the war, she fled from one refuge to another, working on German farms.
 During those two years her mother also died of cancer.
-After the Holocaust, Landau married Bruno Fink and had a daughter, Miri Fink.
+She wrote about her experiences during the escape with her sister, using Aryan documents, in her book: "We Walk at Night, We Sleep in the Daylights" (1993).
+After the Holocaust, Landau married Bruno Fink, an engineer, and had a daughter, Miri Fink.
 In 1957, Fink and her family immigrated to Israel.
-They settled in Holon, where she worked as a music librarian and an interviewer for Yad Vashem.
+They settled in Holon, where she worked as a music librarian and an interviewer for Yad Vashem, collecting testimonies.
 In 1958, she began publishing short stories in Polish-language press.
-In her final years, she resided in Ramat Aviv, a neighborhood of Tel Aviv.
+In her final years, she resided in Ramat Aviv, a neighbourhood of Tel Aviv.

+In 1985, Fink won the International Anne Frank Prize for Literature in the Netherlands; in 1995, she won the Yad Vashem Jacob Buchman Memorial Prize; in 1996, she was awarded the title of Darling of the City of Holon; in 2007, she won the Sapir Prize for Translated Literature.

+In 2008, Ida Fink won the Israel Prize for Literature, in the field of Fiction.

+In 2008, the film Spring 1941 was produced, directed by Uri Barbash, based on two of her stories.

+Ida Fink died at the age of 90.
+She was buried in the Kiryat Shaul Cemetery in Tel Aviv.

+Her archive is in the Archives Department of the National Library in Jerusalem.